Share via

 Exchange Email Connector

-A recent change (made in October 2018) requires one additional step when you configure Exchange on-premises support.
+A change that was made in October 2018 requires one additional step when you configure Exchange on-premises support.
 The email item class is stripped when it's delivered through SMTP.
 To prevent this behavior from occurring, you must set up the connector correctly.
-The Skype for Business and Teams client shows voicemails only if the class is correct.
-For voicemail messages to show in the Teams client, the message class must be IPM.Note.Microsoft.Voicemail.UM.
+The Skype for Business and Teams clients show voicemails only if the class is correct.
+To enable voicemail messages to appear in the Teams client, the message class must be IPM.Note.Microsoft.Voicemail.UM.

 Note

-• Teams users with on-premises Exchange mailboxes can use voicemail with Teams and receive voicemail messages in Outlook, but voicemail messages aren't available to view or play within the Teams client.
+• Teams users that have on-premises Exchange mailboxes can use voicemail together with Teams and receive voicemail messages in Outlook.
+However, voicemail messages aren't available to view or play within the Teams client.

-• Voicemail messages protected with Rights Management Services won't be viewable in Teams, will be viewable in Outlook, but can only be played using the Outlook Web client (OWA), and transcriptions can only be read in either Outlook or OWA.
+• Voicemail messages that are protected by Rights Management Services aren't viewable in Teams.
+They are viewable in Outlook.
+However, they can be played only by using the Outlook Web client (OWA), and transcriptions can be read only in Outlook or OWA.

 Exchange mail flow rules

-Exchange mail flow rules can also impact availability of messages in Skype for Business or Teams.
-If changes are made to headers, the messages won't be available in the voicemail folder used by these clients for retrieval.
-If voicemail messages are visible in Outlook but not Teams, the problem is likely caused by changes to the message content preventing the messages from being deposited in the voicemail folder.
+Exchange mail flow rules can also affect the availability of messages in Skype for Business or Teams.
+If changes are made to headers, the messages won't be available in the voicemail folder that's used by these clients for retrieval.
+If voicemail messages are visible in Outlook but not in Teams, the problem is likely caused by changes to the message content that are preventing the messages from being deposited into the voicemail folder.
 To investigate, use MFCMAPI from GitHub to view the contents of the user's Outlook Voice Mail folder.

 Note